jwlodek/py_cui/docs/DocstringGenerated/WidgetSet.md

 # File containing class that abstracts a collection of widgets.

-It can be used to swap between collections of widgets in a py_cui
+It can be used to swap between collections of widgets (screens) in a py_cui

 @Author: Jakub Wlodek
 @Created 05-Oct-2019